ozkary/sp-addin-todo/runbook.md

   - Date/Time, required, date only (do not use time)
 - Area
   - Choice, required, drop-down menu
-   - Choices = Architecture Design Front-end Quality (separate line)
+   - Choices = Architecture, Design, Front-end, Quality
-- Load the application from the Site Content menu and click on ProductLog
 - Enter a few items with different dates and areas

 ## Power Platform